 The file also contains demographic information obtained from sources including the Enrollment Database (EDB) maintained by the Centers for Medicare & Medicaid Services (CMS), SEER file, and self-reported information.
-Selected Census 2000 data at the census tract and zip code levels around the time of first cancer diagnosis were added to the survey record.
-In addition, zip code-level census data at the time of the survey were added to the record.
+The census tract and zip code around the time of first cancer diagnosis, and zip code at the time of the survey were encrypted and added to the survey record.
+Separate files that contain geographically-based (ZIP code and census tract level) socioeconomic information from the 1990 and 2000 Censuses and the 2008 – 2012 American Community Survey are provided and can be matched by the encrypted patient census tract and zip code.
 SF-36 scales, as well as physical and mental summary scores are provided on the T-score metric; for Cohorts 1-6 Baseline and Follow up as well as Cohorts 7-8 Baseline.
-Physical and mental summary scores are also available for Cohorts 7-12.
+Physical and mental summary scores are also available for Cohorts 7-14.
 For more information, refer to How to Use the SF-36 Measures.
 For 2006 survey years and later, physical and mental summary scores are provided based on the Veterans Rand (VR-12), but the SF-36 scales and T-scores are no longer available.
 In addition, VR-12 equivalent scores were calculated for Cohorts 1-6 Baseline and Follow up and Cohorts 7-8 Baseline.

 For each data request, the file will be subset on respondents with the requested cancer site.
 Respondents may have more than one cancer site, and information for up to 10 sites is stored in an array for each SEER data item.
 The variable (CAINDX) indicates the number of the array element (1-10) which corresponds to the requested cancer site.
 The file(s) extracted for each request are sent in SAS Cport format.